pauloes-btchubafrica/btcpayserver-googlecloud-free/README.md

 | Customize| BTCPAYGEN_REVERSEPROXY | reverse proxy |nginx |
 | Customize| ACME_CA_URI | let's encrpt url |https://acme-staging.api.letsencrypt.org/directory |

+You can find more details about the tooling install in the Virtual Machine in [the tooling section of BTCPayServer-Docker repository](https://github.com/pauloes-btchubafrica/btcpayserver-docker/blob/master/README.md#tooling).

 ## What the Deployment script does